 The struggle for women’s rights goes ahead for centuries.
 Yet progress toward equality is still too slow.
 And Covid19 did not help at all.

-The World Economic Forum estimates that it will take 202 years to achieve parity in the workplace – measured in wages, seniority and participation.
+The World Economic Forum estimates that it will take 202 years to achieve parity in the workplace.
+Equality is measured in terms of salary, seniority, and participation.
 The gap to bridge seems too big for one generation, and the progress is far too slow.
-However, the awareness of the fact that gender equality delivers major economic and social returns could be an excellent accelerator for the process.
+However, the awareness that gender equality delivers major economic and social returns could be an excellent accelerator for the process.

 Together for “she”

 The fight for gender equality appears indeed to be gaining momentum.
-Brotherhood and sisterhood, in other words the rise of more interconnected generations of feminists (both women and men) who argue against the immorality of inequality set a new social pattern.
-The tradition of gender solidarity is not perceived anymore as “we versus them” but rather “we for she“.
+New social models and groups are born that fight against inequality.
+The increasingly interconnected new generations create feminist groups of men and women who defend these values.
+The tradition of gender solidarity is not perceived any more as “we versus them” but rather “we for she“.

 On the other hand, Covid-19 has further affected the ‘gender gap’.
 According to the data of the Gender Gap Report 2021, a one more generation of women will have to wait for gender equality.

 This was underlined by Claudia Pavoletti, Ambassador Diversity And Inclusion for McAfee, speaking at one of the panels organized by Traent during the Internet Festival in Pisa.